Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế05/01/2025

-In American history, no less than three times high-ranking officials have raised the idea of purchasing Greenland, an autonomous Danish territory in the Arctic.
+In American history, senior officials have floated the idea of purchasing Greenland, a Danish autonomous territory in the Arctic, on at least three occasions.

 ‘Thỏi nam châm’ giữa lòng Bắc Cực

-A US soldier takes the oath of office at Thule Air Base (Pituffik), Greenland, in 2016.
-(Source: US Air Force)
+A U.S. serviceman takes the oath of service at Thule (Pituffik) Air Force Base, Greenland, in 2016.
+(Source: U.S. Air Force)

-Recently, US President-elect Donald Trump stirred up public opinion when he repeated his shocking statement about wanting to buy Greenland, the world's largest island, three times the size of the entire state of Texas, "for national security and freedom around the world."
+Recently, US President-elect Donald Trump stirred controversy by reiterating his shocking statement about wanting to buy Greenland, the world's largest island, which is three times the size of the entire state of Texas, "for national security and freedom around the world."

 Who owns Greenland?